How to Get Root Access on Android with Ease [2026]

 After the rooting is successful, check if the Kinguser app icon is available on your App drawer.

 If it is there in your App drawer, then you can proceed with other operations as a superuser, such as deleting a preinstalled app.
+In practical terms, that is how many users confirm they have successfully activated root permission in Android and can now allow apps to request root access.

 Part 3.
 Advantages and Disadvantages of Getting Root Access